 Why is there always a mysterious all powerful race?
 (Remnants)

 Because in all worlds and societies in, all life forms there is a top of the food chain.
 Until there is a new one.
 In Mass effect it was the Leviathans who, after years of universal dominance, made the Reapers to help manage artificial intelligence that organic life would eventually create (and in turn would wipe them out).
 The irony is that that is exactly what the Reapers did to the Leviathans, which is what started them on their cleaning cycle to begin with.
-It isn’t that hard to imagine either, considering that on modern day earth Humans are the apex predator – from the view of any other mammal on the planet.
+It isn’t that hard to imagine either, considering that on modern day earth Humans are the apex predator – from the view of any other mammal on the planet, but in games like Apex, sometimes is difficult to face all the enemies and difficulties of the games, and is when using apex legends cheats are one of the best options for this game.
 If humans were wiped out someday, and an alien species landed on earth and found our buildings and technology there would be little doubt who was top of the food chain on earth.
 It’s something we can all relate to.
 Sure, it doesn’t mean it is treading on new ground but it isn’t exactly unbelievable either.
 By the time you identified probable hospitable planets and arrived to find them all changed by mysterious technology during your 600 year journey there is an easy investigation to put into the story – but doesn’t make it any less interesting.

 The big plot points – the Andromeda Initiative, the Pathfinder, the Missing Remnants, your father, the true purpose of the mission – none of these things are clear 10 hours in – but there are hints that something much bigger is afoot.
 I do not expect the writing in MEA to win a pulitzer.
 I do expect it to have some interesting twists and turns and give us some surprises along the way – a big step up from the simplicity expressed by some reviewers.
 Is Bioware showing an obvious and simple premise so they can pull a sleight of hand?
 Early indications say yes.
 Maybe though, that is just a part of big optimism by me.
 If you look hard enough for something you will find it, right?